jaykchen/demo-RAG-chatbot-web/README.md

-# Use saved embeddings in a telegram chat
+# Use saved embeddings in a web chatbot

 If you want to build locally, make sure you have installed Rust and added the `wasm32-wasi` target.